Learn about actual and potential costs

 Find the vendor to meet your needs

-The top four suppliers of bookkeeping services (Ceridian Corporation, Analytix Solutions, CFLBooks and AccountingDepartment.com) account for less than 5.0% of the total market share in 2018, indicating a very low level of concentration.
-The past economic decline caused the total number of suppliers to decrease, but as demand has recovered...
+The top four suppliers of bookkeeping services, which include Deloitte, PwC, EY and KPMG, also referred to as the Big Four, account for less than 5.0% of the total market share in 2021, indicating a low level of concentration.
+While the Big Four are major financial service businesses with revenue...
 Subscribe to learn more.

 Questions to ask potential suppliers